oracle-devrel/chris-blogs/πCluster/JavaOne2022/JavaOneCloudWorld2022.md

 The second step was to get a place to work on the Pi Cluster.
 Try finding a place with double doors, close to a freight elevator, with enough power and space to work on it and a network that isn’t locked down tight — not easy!
 I looked at Oracle facilities around the world.
 The logistics of working on something like this remotely and all the physical work that would have to be put into it meant anywhere in the world would work only if certain requirements were met.
 I’d have to travel there, set everything up, and have a dozen people to help.
 We’d set it up for remote access but someone would have to be available in person when things didn’t work right.
 After a nice lunch with my amazing wife, we decided our garage worked the best and that’s where [#BigPiClusterInMyGarage](https://twitter.com/search?q=%23BigPiClusterInMyGarage&src=typed_query) started.

-# Adding Fans
+# Adding Fans - Cooling the Raspberry Pi

 Once it was delivered I went to work ensuring our budget was accurate then rectifying and testing things while ordering replacements (mostly fans).
 Lots of fans: 250 fans to be exact.
 The cluster ended up with 257 fans and that isn’t counting the fans that are in each of the switches, server, or power supplies.
 This required that I disassemble the entire cluster and reassemble it.
 Not every bolt was removed, but all 50 21 Pi 2U banks were disassembled, every 5th Pi removed and replaced, which meant 250 new Pi caddies with brackets for fans had to be printed.
 You can learn about that [here](https://www.thingiverse.com/thing:3958586).
 [Victor Agreda](https://twitter.com/superpixels) used his newly purchased Ultimaker S5 to print a few dozen of the fan version of the caddies.
 The fans all needed power, and thanks to [Eli Schilling](https://twitter.com/ThatEliGuyatOCI) for creating many of the wiring harnesses.
 In addition, we added some easter eggs.
 I know it isn’t much of an easter egg if I tell the world about it, but I’ll explain it in more detail in the Warble section below because it’s too cool to not say anything.
 I have a few videos documenting some of the work that can be found in [A Temporal History of The World's Largest Raspberry Pi Cluster](https://medium.com/chrisbensen/a-temporal-history-of-the-worlds-largest-raspberry-pi-cluster-that-we-know-of-4e4b1e214bdd).

-# Operating System
+# Operating System - The Smartest Operating System Around

 I think a lot of us underestimate a good operating system when building out infrastructure and hardware.
 And Oracle Linux is top notch.
 I go into more detail about the operating system in [A Temporal History of The World's Largest Raspberry Pi Cluster](https://medium.com/chrisbensen/a-temporal-history-of-the-worlds-largest-raspberry-pi-cluster-that-we-know-of-4e4b1e214bdd) (and I have some other stuff I’m working on so you can setup network booking Pi at home) and because we had all that work to build upon we had to upgrade from Oracle Linux 7 to Oracle Linux 9.
 I’ll tell you a secret: it wasn’t that simple.
 Nevertheless, the Oracle Linux team have been amazing to work with and really deserve all the credit for setting up the operating system for the Pi Cluster.
 Especially Vijay Kumar.
 Go check out Oracle Linux 9, it’s worth using or upgrading to.
 There were a few hiccups, such as the added layer of security and the root account which no longer had SSH access by default.
 It’s worth saying here how we boot the Pi, as.
 Every Pi in the cluster is network booting off a single read-only nfs mount on the server and we added a ``systemd`` service to run a bash script whenever the server or Pi boots up.
 This makes configuring what we run almost effortless.

-# Software and Cloud Services
+# Software and Cloud Services - GraalVM is Fast Running on Client or in the Cloud

 All the software is open source and can be found [here](https://github.com/oracle-devrel/picluster) in our DevRel GitHub repository.
 There are some things that are coming from the labs and aren't available even as a tech preview yet (I tried, they just weren't ready) so those aren't included.
 Be warned, most of that code was written fast.
 What you will find might not make a whole lot of sense, so let me explain.